PaoloGiordani/HybridTreeBoosting.jl/README.md

 A Julia implementation of Hybrid Trees Boosting as described in [HTBoost paper](provide link!!), with
 bindings for R and Python.

 HTBoost attempts to eliminate or mitigate some limitations of standard boosted trees in dealing with smooth and partially smooth functions.
-It also differs from other packages in the estimation of fixed parameters and in its ability to find sparse structures.
+It also differs from other packages in the estimation of fixed parameters and in its ability to find sparse structures (i.e. situations in which few features are relevant).
-HTBoost is much slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in many situations, making them a promising tool, particularly when data is limited or very noisy.
+HTBoost is much slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in many situations, making HTBoost a promising tool when data is limited or very noisy.

 ## For R